contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * The behaviour for multiple `(click:)` macros affecting the same hook (such as in `|A>[B] (click: ?A)[1] (click: ?A)[2]`) has changed to be slightly more intuitive: formerly, as you clicked the hook, the last `(click:)` would activate first (so, `[2]` then `[1]`).
 Now, they activate from first to last.
 This also applies to `(mouseover:)` and `(mouseout:)`.
  * Now, the text input box in `(prompt:)` is wider, and is auto-focused when the dialog appears, allowing the player to type into it without having to click it.
  * `(hook:)` now gives an error if it's given an empty string.
+ * Now, `contains`, `is in` and `is not in` will emit an error if it's used to check if a string contains a non-string value, such as a number or boolean.
+This brings it into consistency with a few other operations, like trying to set a string's `1st` to something other than a single character.
  * The `(str-repeated:)` and `(repeated:)` macros now no longer error if the given number of repetitions is 0.
 (They will return empty strings and arrays, respectively.)
  * Now, `?hook's links` will contain the hook itself, if it's a link, or has been given a link changer or enchantment.
  * Now, pressing Return or Enter in a `(prompt:)` text input box should submit the text, as if "OK" was clicked.